encheta/Android-Mining-ARMv8/README.md

 check [DroidVNC](https://play.google.com/store/apps/details?id=net.christianbeier.droidvnc_ng&hl=en_US&gl=US).

 ### I accept no warranties or liabilities on this repo.
 It is supplied as a service.
-### This script is Experimental and not fully tested - This is my first public git fork and my coding ability is close to nonexistant.
+### This script is Experimental and not yet tested - This is my first public git fork and my coding ability is close to nonexistant.
 Think of me as the human equivalent of 1000 chimps on keyboards - Use at your own risk!!!